turingschool/front-end-curriculum/lessons/module-3/react-advanced-lifecycle-methods-and-concepts.md

 ### shouldComponentUpdate()

+`shouldComponentUpdate` returns true or false, and is an opportunity to optimize your application.
+If `shouldComponentUpdate` returns false, the  rest of the lifecycle methods will not fire (i.e. render).
+Think about why you might want this behavior.

 ### componentWillUpdate() - *will be deprecated with React 17*

 This legacy method is now **unsafe** and shouldn't be used going forward.